 The word “condemned” is the word judged.
 This is not eternal condemnation but divine discipline in the form of sickness or premature death.
 Chastening is a hallmark of sonship.
 The believer will never stand at the Great White Throne of eternal condemnation.

-Not all sickness and death is due to sin, but some is due to sin.
-If we are not in the pink of spiritual health, God gives us opportunity to deal with our sin before He introduces divine discipline in our lives.
+Not all sickness and death is due to sin, but some are due to sin.
+If we are not in the pink of spiritual health, God allows us to deal with our sin before He introduces divine discipline in our lives.

 The purpose of divine discipline is remedial, not punishment.

 Divine discipline is a family matter.
-The reason parents discipline their children is to put them on a right track.
+The reason parents discipline their children is to put them on the right track.
 It is an issue of training them for life.
-The reason God disciplines his children is for our “profit”—“but he for our profit, that we might be partakers of his holiness” (He 12:10).
+The reason God disciplines his children is for our “profit”—“but he for our profit that we might be partakers of his holiness” (He 12:10).

 “My son, do not despise the chastening of the Lord,